martinschaer/nitramjs/README.md

 ## Changelog

 ### v.
+1.0.0
+- NEW!
+Controller factory with defaults!
+Convention over Customization and Don't Repeat Yourself principles FTW!

+### v.
 0.1.8
 - set document title with route title
 - beforeIntercept now has to call a callback, like onRouteChange